data-creative/data-creative.github.io/_posts/2017-06-30-next-train-mobile.md

 ## Problem Statement

-I built this app because I found Shore Line East's online ["Trip Planner" interface](http://www.shorelineeast.com/trip-planner) to be cumbersome and painful.
-It involves too many clicks (a minimum of seven) and doesn't allow the user to customize his/her preferred stations.
-Worst of all, unless the user specifies the exact start and end times, when it returns results, it forces the user to scroll through a small modal window to find the relevant information.
+Shore Line East's online [Trip Planner](http://www.shorelineeast.com/trip-planner) does not produce an optimal user experience.
+It involves too many clicks (a minimum of seven).
+It doesn't allow the user to customize preferred stations.
+And when it returns results, it obscures relevant information inside a small modal window.

 There has to be a simpler, easier way!

-## Design Principles
+## Design Notes

-When designing the app, I prioritized simplicity of user experience.
-Specifically, my goal was to minimize the number of clicks required to perform a schedule search.
+When designing this app, I prioritized efficiency of the schedule search process.
+Specifically, my goal was to minimize the number of required clicks.

 I noticed from my own user behavior that I was taking the same one or two trips over and over.
 I assumed commuters would have the same user experience.
 So I allowed the user to specify favorite routes to minimize future clicking.
 Once a user has specified a favorite route, the route shows up automatically when they open the app, and subsequent schedule searches only involve one click!